23rd Annual Realities For Children Awards Gala

-For 22 years, The Realities For Children Awards Gala has been honoring local leaders in the fight against child abuse and empowering youth as they triumph over childhood abuse.
+For 23 years, The Realities For Children Awards Gala has been honoring local leaders in the fight against child abuse and empowering youth as they triumph over childhood abuse.
+Please join us on April 4th as we continue this tradition and as we recognize our 2020 Keeping Dreams Alive Award winners.

 Cocktail Reception and Silent Auction